 If you would like to ask a question about HSS, please fill out the form to the right.
 Your inquiry will be answered by Dr. Jeffrey Packer directly to your email address as soon as possible.

 Your question and its answer may be added to our HSS reference library of questions and answers.
 Your name or company name will not be identified with any FAQ that is included in the Steel Tube Institute’s HSS Reference Library.

-Question #1: Bending of HSS
+Question #1: Capacities of Composite Columns

 These answers to these questions were prepared by Dr. Jeffrey Packer.
 While it is believed to be accurate, it has not been prepared for conventional use as an engineering or construction document and should not be used or relied upon for any specific application without competent professional examination and verification of its accuracy, suitability, and applicability by a licensed engineer, architect or other professional.
 Dr. Packer disclaims any liability arising from information provided by others, or from the unauthorized use of the information contained in this document.